-СХ Considerations 4 PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment.
+CX Considerations 4 PISPs should provide messaging to inform PSUs that they will be taken to their ASPSPs to complete the payment.
 Example wording: "You will be securely transferred to YOUR ASPSP to authenticate and make the payment" 5 Generic PISP to ASPSP redirection screen and message.
-Please refer to Section 2.2.5 ASPSPs should inform PSUs about their "point of no return" for making the payment and that their payment will be made after authentication occurs.
-Example wording: "Authenticate to make payment" 7 For recognition based biometrics (e.g. Face ID) which can be more immediate the biometric authentication should be invoked after a delay or through a call to action to allow the PSU the ability to view the details. • ASPSPs could display the balance of PSUs payment account (not shown on user journey) as part of the authentication journey on any of the following screens: 1.
-ASPSPs' Authentication screen 2.
-ASPSP to PISP redirection screen Displaying the balance in this instance need not require any additional strong customer authentication. (an ASPSP for instance could use device identification as form of a soft authentication to identify the PSU and display the balance) 9 Generic ASPSP to PISP redirection Screen and message.
-Please refer to Section 2.2.5 11 If PSUs provide their payment account identification details (as per item #2 options), PISPs could save the account details for future transactions, where this is part of the payment initiation service explicitly requested by the PSU.
+Please refer to Section 2.2.5 7 ASPSPs could display the balance of PSUs payment account (not shown on user journey) (an ASPSP for instance could use device identification to identify the PSU and display the balance) 8 If SCA as described in item #9 cannot occur on the same screen as #6 and #7 of displaying the amount and the payee (e.g. for some biometric authentications methods), then ASPSPs should offer PSUs options to proceed or cancel the payment with "equal prominence" 10 Generic ASPSP to PISP redirection Screen and message.
+Please refer to Section 2.2.5 12 If PSUs provide their payment account identification details (as per item #2 options), PISPs could save the account details for future transactions, where this is part of the payment initiation service explicitly requested by the PSU.